Path Integral Approach to Input-Output Theory: Introducing the Path Integral Approach to Input--Output Theory

 Which is given by the sum of the reflected input light and the light leaking out of the cavity, as determined by the input-output relation in Eq.~\eqref{eq:in_out_rel}.
 The light that leaks out of the cavity also arises from the input, but is affected by the cavity through the retarded Green function.
 We can interpret this term as an input--photon entering at time $t$ and then being propagated through the cavity to exit at time $\tau$.

 The second cumulant reads

 and is thus identical to the noise in the input field, see Eq.~\eqref{eq:nbin}.
 This is due to the process being Gaussian and is entirely expected but we note the simplicity with which this result arises.
 We further note that we did not need to specify the input signal and that the results obtained so far are valid for all input signals $f(t)$ describing an arbitrary time--dependent coherent drive.
-The whole formalism laid out here can equally well be applied in frequency space, see App.~\ref{sec:KIO_in_frequency_space}.
+Note that the fluctuations of the output light are equal to the fluctuations of the input light even though the corresponding cumulant of the intra--cavity field $\llangle \dahat(\tau_1) \ahat(\tau_2) \rrangle$ is non--trivial.
+We mention this to further illustrate the fact that the output field can show markedly different behavior than the intra--cavity system.
+The whole formalism laid out in this section can equally well be applied in frequency space, see App.~\ref{sec:KIO_in_frequency_space}.